musical-god-hybrid/Actual-Website/README.md

 #### Role: Mr. Boddy

-I basically plat dead for an hour and a half after a short appearance as the blackmailer begore it’s revealed after my death that I’m the actual butler.
+I basically played dead for an hour and a half after a short appearance as the blackmailer before it’s revealed after my death that I’m the actual butler.

 #### What it Was: Whitney High School fall play (2022)